 Dr. Knisters primary education was in a local school and prior to attending university, he graduated from Essex High School.
 While in his first year at university, he achieved top honors for a scholarship with 2 other students.
 Dr. Knister graduated M.B. (with honours) from The University of Toronto Faculty of Medicine in 1903.

 Dr. Knister travelled the short distance to Tilbury and to homes in the surrounding area on a regular basis to deliver babies and to tend to the sick.
+The going rate for a home birth delivery was $5.00, but he was known to never turn a patient in need away.
 His name appears on numerous birth and death records.
 Dr. Knister served as the Medical Officer of Health for Tilbury West, Tilbury North and Rochester Twp.
 In 1967 he received a Centennial Medal for his dedication to the health of Canadians.

-Mrs. Knister died on the 6th of September, 1974.
-Dr. Knister died on the 15th of June, 1978.
-They are buried at the McDowell Cemetery, 7000 Gracey Sideroad, Tilbury West Twp, Essex County, Ontario.
-The doctors parents are also buried there.
+Mrs. Knister died at the Windsor Western Hospital Centre (Windsor, Ontario) on the 6th of September, 1974.
+Dr. Knister died at the Windsor Western Hospital Centre on the 15th of June, 1978.
+Dr. and Mrs. Knister were buried at the McDowell Cemetery, 7000 Gracey Sideroad, Tilbury West Twp, Essex County, Ontario.
+The doctor’s parents are buried at the same cemetery.